the-llm-lab/CommanderGPT/README.md

 - `python-pyaudio`
 - `espeak`

 You will also need an OpenAI API key.
-Update the `config.yml` file with your API key to establish a connection with the OpenAI language model.

 ## Getting Started